RackHD/docs/docs/tutorials/docker-api.rst

 Post a workflow to a specific node by running the following command.

-In the following example, to post a workflow to Reset a Node, the Node_id is obtained by the "curl localhost:8080/api/2.0/nodes | jq '.'
+In the following example, to post a workflow to Reset a Node, the Node_id is obtained by the "curl localhost:9090/api/2.0/nodes | jq '.'
 "API.

 .. code::

-   vagrant@rackhd:~$ curl -X POST -H 'Content-Type: application/json' 127.0.0.1:8080/api/2.0/nodes/<Node_id>/workflows?name=Graph.Reset.Node | jq '.'
+    curl -X POST -H 'Content-Type: application/json' 127.0.0.1:9090/api/2.0/nodes/<Node_id>/workflows?name=Graph.Reset.Node | jq '.'

 Then the vNode is powered cycle and rebooted.